Surface groups in uniform lattices of some semi-simple groups: Triconnected tripods and pair of pants

 \section{Triconnected tripods and pair of pants}

 We define in this section triconnected pairs of tripods.
 These objects consist of a pair of tripods together with three homotopy classes of path between them.
-One may think of them as a very loosely stitched pair of pants.
+One may think of them as a very loosely almost closing pair of pants.

-We them define weights for these tripods, and show that when the weight of a triconnected pair of tripod is non zero, then this triconnected pair of tripods actually defines a stitched pair of pants.
-The argument here uses the Closing Pant Theorem \ref{theo:clospant} of the previous section.
+We them define weights for these tripods, and show that when the weight of a triconnected pair of tripod is non zero, then this triconnected pair of tripods actually defines a almost closing pair of pants.

 Apart from important definitions, and in particular the inversion of tripods discussed in the last section, the main result of this section is the Closing up Tripod Theorem \ref{lem:shatri}.

 This section will make use of a discrete subgroup $\Gamma$ of $\ms G$, with {\em non zero injectivity radius} -- or more precisely so that $\Gamma\backslash\sg$ has a non zero injectivity radius.
 When $\Gamma$ is a lattice this is equivalent to the lattice being uniform.